dkt-projekt/DKTCommon/README.md

 # DKTCommon
-Common classes for the DKT project.
+Common classes for the DKT project..